harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/prototype/notes/Prototype Pattern in Java.md

 ```
 I just implemented LoyalCustomer and RegularCustomer classes for demo purposes.
 LoyolCustomer class has three fields such as name, contactNo, discountRate.
-Let’s see how to create clone objects by Registry class.
+Letâ€™s see how to create clone objects by Registry class.

 ### Registry class